AARP life insurance review 2020

 AARP has several programs available through New York Life, none of which require a medical exam.
 It offers a few low-cost options that are ideal for budget buyers, as well as lower-coverage plans that can be used to supplement existing life insurance policies.

-What types of life insurance coverage does AARP offer?
+What types of life insurance does AARP offer?

-AARP offers both term life insurance and whole life policies.
+AARP offers term life insurance and whole life policy options.
 Its term life insurance policies are set with lower initial rates that increase over time.
 These policies don’t offer a cash value accumulation.
-If you’re looking for permanent coverage, then you’d want to go with one of its whole life policies.
+If you’re looking for permanent coverage, check out one of its whole life policies.
 These offer protection that lasts a lifetime with higher initial rates that usually don’t increase.
 These plans build cash value during the life of the policy.

 Here’s what you can expect from each of AARP’s four life insurance plans: